Understanding the Multichannel Capabilities of Contact Centers

 4. Look for a Third-party Service Provider

-After deciding on the channels and contact center type, it’s time to hire a service provider.
+After deciding on the channels and contact center type, hiring a service provider is time.
 You can start searching for prospects.
 Check online or get recommendations from business stakeholders.
 Then, develop a list of potential service providers.

 To narrow down your options, consider such key factors as: